KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/dissector/README.md

 ![DVRIP header in Wireshark](images/DVRIP_header_wireshark.png)

 1. BIT 0 - message header byte, fixed as 0xFF.
-2. BIT 1 - observed to equalt 0 for requests and equal to 1 for responses from the IP camera.
+2. BIT 1 - observed to be equal to 0 for requests and equal to 1 for responses from the IP camera.
-3. BIT 2 - reserved byte 1.
-Observed to be either 0 or 1.
+3. BIT 2 - reserved byte 1:
     * When H.265 video codec is used (BIT4 = 0x12 on I-Frame header), this value is equal to 1.
     * When H.264 video codec is used (BIT4 = 0x02 on I-Frame header), this value is equal to 0.
-4. BIT 3 - reserved byte 2.
-Observed to be either 0 or 128.
+4. BIT 3 - reserved byte 2:
     * When H.264 video codec is used, value of this BIT is equal to 128 on DVRIP messages containing audio frames.
-    * Othervise, BIT3 value is equal to 0.
+    * Otherwise, BIT 3 value is equal to 0.
 5. BIT 4-7 - session ID.
 Assigned by the camera after successful login.
 Needs to be present in every subsequent message.
 6. BIT 8-11 - sequence number.
 Increments from 0 after startup, and after reaching the (unknown) maximum, starts from 0 again.
 7. BIT 12 - total number of packets in a single message.
 Value of 0 or 1 indicate a single message per packet.
 8. BIT 13 - number of a current packet in message.
-Meaningful only when the value of total packets (bit 12) is greater than 1.
+Meaningful only when the value of total packets (BIT 12) is greater than 1.
 9. BIT 14-15 - command code (also called message id).
 The code defines what action to perform.
 10. BIT 16-19 - data (payload) length.
 Length of a JSON payload, which starts immediately after DVRIP/Sofia header.